Ontario Optometrists and Government Enter Negotiations

-Earlier this week, Ontario government agreed to enter formal negotiations regarding OHIP funding of optometric care.
-As a sign of good faith Ontario’s optometrists have paused job action, ensuring that millions of Ontarians insured by OHIP can again benefit from the expertise of their optometrist during these negotiations.
+TORONTO, Nov.
+22, 2021 /CNW/ – The Ontario Association of Optometrists (OAO) and the Ministry of Health have agreed to enter formal negotiations regarding OHIP funding of optometric care.
+As a sign of good faith, the OAO is pausing its job action as of November 23, 2021, ensuring that millions of Ontarians insured by OHIP can again benefit from the expertise of their optometrist during these negotiations.

 "Ontario Optometrists don't want to withdraw from OHIP" - OAO (Ontario Assocation of Optometrists)